 Q: When I was growing up in the Jurassic period, I was taught that “bemused” meant confused.
 And that’s how I still use it.
 But everyone else uses it to mean amused.
 This leaves me bemused.
 But maybe I’m just a dinosaur who should lighten up and be amused.

-We’d like to side with AH, but in this case M-W seems to have its finger on the pulse of the language.
+We’d like to side with American Heritage, but Merriam-Webster, Merriam-Webster Unabridged, and Dictionary.com seem to have their fingers on the pulse of the language.

 However, we can’t bring ourselves to use it to mean amused.
 We’d rather retire “bemused” and fill the gap with other words—“puzzled,” “bewildered,” “confused,” and so on.

-But before we abandon “bemused,” here’s a little history.
+But before we abandon the subject, here’s a little history.

 For nearly three centuries, “bemused” has meant confused, muddled, or lost in thought, as in this 1735 couplet from Pope: “Is there a Parson, much bemus’d in beer, / A maudlin Poetess, a rhyming Peer?”